Latent Space Modelling of Hypergraph Data

-Recall the motivating example of coauthorship, where hyperedges indicate the set of authors that have contributed to a given paper.
-In this example, we may observe relationships such as those depicted in Figures \ref{fig:hyp1} and \ref{fig:hyp2}.
-Therefore, the model discussed in Section \ref{sec:rghs} is likely too restrictive and this motivates us to develop a model that is appropriate for non-simplicial hypergraphs.

-In this section we will build upon the graph and hypergraph models introduced in Section \ref{sec:netlit}, where our model for a hypergraph on $N$ nodes has a maximal hyperedge order $K$ ($2 \leq K \leq N$), with hyperedge $e \subseteq \{1,2,\dots,N\}$ present if $y_e=1$, otherwise $y_e=0$.
-Where necessary, we will denote a hyperedge of order $k$ by $e_k$ so that $|e_k|=k$.
-Our model for hypergraph data, which represents the nodes of the network in a low-dimensional space, is able to express a broad class of hypergraphs.
-Furthermore, our proposed model has (i) a convenient and computationally-efficient likelihood with (ii) a simple to describe support for non-simplicial hypergraph data.
+Recall the motivating examples of coauthorship and image co-tagging (see Figure \ref{fig:examples}) where we observe arbitrary interaction patterns.
+For these examples, the model discussed in Section \ref{sec:rghs} is likely too restrictive.
+This motivates us to develop a model which builds upon the ideas presented in Section \ref{sec:netlit} and is appropriate for non-simplicial hypergraphs.
+Crucially, we aim to develop a model which has (i) a convenient and computationally-tractable likelihood with (ii) a simple to describe support for general hypergraph data.